Rees Jones, Inc.

 In practical terms, we have extensive experience with jurisdictional agencies, notably how best to approach them.
 More importantly, we are open-minded team players.
 We welcome the input of specialists at each project.
 And we understand that appropriate solutions often require an innovative approach.

-In sum, we embrace the fact that golf and the environment are inextricably woven together.
+We embrace the fact that golf and the environment are inextricably woven together.
 We are not hampered by environmental constraints.
 Rather, we have used stringent regulations as a springboard to creativity.
 Often a seemingly problematic scenario can yield a result that benefits both the golf course and the environment.

 The following list provides examples of the diverse environmental issues we have encountered and resolved on past projects.